bobbui/json-logging-python/README.md

 EMPTY_VALUE | Default value when a logging record property is None |  '-'
 CORRELATION_ID_GENERATOR | function to generate unique correlation-id | uuid.uuid1
 JSON_SERIALIZER | function to encode object to JSON | json.dumps
-COMPONENT_ID | Uniquely identifies the software component that has processed the current request | EMPTY_VALUE
-COMPONENT_NAME | A human-friendly name representing the software component | EMPTY_VALUE
+COMPONENT_ID | Uniquely identifies the software component that has processed the current request | EMPTY_VALUE COMPONENT_NAME | A human-friendly name representing the software component | EMPTY_VALUE
 COMPONENT_INSTANCE_INDEX | Instance's index of horizontally scaled service | 0
-CREATE_CORRELATION_ID_IF_NOT_EXISTS |  Whether to generate an new correlation-id in case one is not present| True
+CREATE_CORRELATION_ID_IF_NOT_EXISTS |  Whether to generate a new correlation-id in case one is not present| True

 # 4. Python References